antonyharfield/grader/README.md

 * Open your terminal at the repo root, and `cd docker`
 * Build the docker image `docker build -t apptitude/vapor vapor`
 * Build the application `./build`
+* Change Config/fluent.json to use MySQL `"driver": "mysql"`
 * Start the containers `docker-compose up -d`
+* Check the containers are up `docker-compose ps` (re-run the previous command if web failed to connect to the database)
 * Open your browser at `http://localhost` or your docker VM IP address
 * By default you will be using mysql and the db will be empty, so next you should seed the db `docker-compose run worker run seed`